stephenWanjala/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-0x06.
-C - More pointers, arrays and strings
+This directory is still more about pointers, arrays and strings